MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 The above workflow has several benefits:
 *   The Runtime is installed only when needed.
-*   You are not required to package a Runtime installer with your WebView2 app.
+*   You aren't required to package a Runtime installer with your WebView2 app.
 *   The WebView2 Runtime Bootstrapper automatically detects the device's architecture (platform) and then installs the matching WebView2 Runtime.
 *   The Runtime is installed silently.